Mc-Zen/quill/src/gates.typ

   /// Note that it is necessary to set `fill` to none to prevent the gate from
   /// drawing over the wires.
   ///
-  /// The first and last wire cannot pass through the gate.
+  /// The indices are given relative to the first wire of the gate.
+The (relative) first and last wires cannot pass through the gate.
   pass-through: (),